munificent/craftinginterpreters/book/local-variables.md

 At the top level, Lox allows redeclaring a variable with the same name as a previous declaration because that's useful for the REPL.
 But inside a local scope, that's a pretty <span name="rust">weird</span> thing to do.
-It's likely to be a mistake and many languages, including our own Lox, enshrine that assumption by making this an error.
+It's likely to be a mistake, and many languages, including our own Lox, enshrine that assumption by making this an error.

 <aside name="rust">

-Interestingly, the Rust programming language *does* allow this and idiomatic code relies on it.
+Interestingly, the Rust programming language *does* allow this, and idiomatic code relies on it.

 </aside>